 Side effects of anti sickness drugs

-This page tells you about the side effects of anti sickness drugs.
+This page tells you about side effects of anti sickness drugs.
 There is information about

 Below is a list of some of the side effects of anti sickness drugs.
 You may get none, one, or a few of these side effects.
 If you have any side effects, let your doctor or nurse know as soon as possible.
 Your doctor can usually give you other medicines to help reduce the side effects.
 Or they may give you a different type of anti sickness drug.

 Examples of serotonin blockers are ondansetron (Zofran) and granisetron (Kytril).
-Side effects include
+The most common side effects include

 - Constipation – drinking plenty of fluids, eating a high fibre diet and taking exercise can all help but you may need other medicines (laxatives).
 When you take serotonin blockers for chemotherapy sickness, you have them for a short period only so that they are less likely to cause constipation

 The side effects depend on the type of steroid you have, the dose and how long you take it for.
 The most common steroid given for sickness from chemotherapy is dexamethasone.
 You usually have it before chemotherapy and for a few days afterwards.
 Side effects include